-Canggu has almost everything you can think of including healthy cafes, yoga studios, gymnasiums, co-working spaces, trendy bars, nightclubs, skateparks, tattoo studios, world-class surf beaches, music venues, local markets, hostels, beach resorts and much more!
-Canggu is definitely where you’ll want to spend the first few days of your 2 Week Bali Itinerary.
+Canggu has almost everything you can think of including healthy cafes, yoga studios, gymnasiums, co-working spaces, trendy bars, nightclubs, skateparks, tattoo studios, world-class surf beaches, music venues, local markets, hostels, beach resorts, and the list goes on!

 Best Bars In Canggu

 Atlas Beach Club is the biggest beach club in the world and is not to be missed during your visit to Canggu!

 Immerse yourself in Balinese culture by witnessing the traditional Kecak Dance as well as enjoying a top-notch beach club experience, welcoming services, and delicate cuisine.

 - Hungry Bird